flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 1. **NPCManager.cs**:
    - Component exists in the scene from start.
-   - Spawns and manages NPCs.
+   - Spawns and manages NPCs (instantiates prefabs).
    - Links NPCs to LLM characters (obtained from `CharacterManager`).
-   - NPC placement is handled by `InitializationManager.SpawnAllNPCs`, which reads `initial_location` directly from `GameControl.coreMystery`.
+   - NPC placement is initiated by `InitializationManager.SpawnAndLinkNPCs`, which reads the top-level `initial_location` from the `MysteryCharacter` object.
    - Assigns NPCAnimContainer visuals to NPCs.

 2. **Character.cs**: